Chronic Fatigue Syndrome

 Because the cause of CFS is not known, it’s hard to know what might put someone at risk for getting the condition.
 However, certain factors are seen more often in people with CFS.
 These factors include:

 - Gender.
-CFS occurs 4 times more often in women than in men
+CFS happens up to 4 times more often in women than in men.

 - Age.
-CFS affects people in their 40s and 50s, but people of any age can get it
+CFS commonly affects middle-aged people, but people of any age can get it.

 What are the symptoms of chronic fatigue syndrome?